-Zamora: Chucho and Ricardo Gomez, both overseers in the Galvantepec assembly on the outskirts of Zamora, shared with David Alves, Sr. in two gospel meetings: one in an outreach in the city of Zamora and the other one in Los Reyes, a two-hour drive from Zamora.
+Zamora: Chucho and Ricardo Gomez, both overseers in the Galvantepec assembly on the outskirts of Zamora, shared in two gospel meetings: one in an outreach in the city of Zamora and the other one in Los Reyes, a two-hour drive from Zamora.
 In this last place there are a number of baptized believers that meet weekly in a home.

 Zapopan: Paul Thiessen and local brethren were very encouraged by children’s meetings in the hall.
 Believers from Zamora came over to help in the distribution of texts and invitations in various neighborhoods of the city.